caseyanderson/creative-tech-4-comm-ed/session3.md

 ### 2x DIY Buttons

-Each student presents their two DIY Button prototypes for class and instructor feedback, CTA gives examples of revisions to consider and activities they could be used for
+Each student presents their two DIY Button prototypes for class and instructor feedback, CTA gives examples of revisions to consider and activities for which they can be used.

 ---